awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-security-group.md

 This type supports updates\.
 For more information about updating stacks, see [AWS CloudFormation Stacks Updates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks.html)\.

 **Important**
-If you want to cross\-reference two security groups in the ingress and egress rules of those security groups, use the [AWS::EC2::SecurityGroupEgress](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-security-group-egress.html) and [AWS::EC2::SecurityGroupIngress](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-security-group-ingress.html) resources to define your rules\.
+To cross\-reference two security groups in the ingress and egress rules of those security groups, use the [AWS::EC2::SecurityGroupEgress](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-security-group-egress.html) and [AWS::EC2::SecurityGroupIngress](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-security-group-ingress.html) resources to define your rules\.
 Do not use the embedded ingress and egress rules in the `AWS::EC2::SecurityGroup`\.
-Doing so creates a circular dependency, which CloudFormation doesn't allow\.
+Doing so creates a circular dependency, which AWS CloudFormation doesn't allow\.

 ## Syntax<a name="aws-properties-ec2-security-group-syntax"></a>